jmew/selenium-bootcamp/README.md

 ##### Objective:

-Learn about the unittest frameowkr and assert statements.
+Modify your code to use the unittest framework and use assert statements.

 #####Description:
-The unittest framework is.
-It allows you to create each test case as a method and run them all individually.
-This makes tests much more organized as tests can now be grouped into similar categories.
+The unittest framework is standard unit test framework for Python.
+It allows you to create each test case as a method, run them all individually and get information about each test run.
+This makes your tests much more organized as they can now be grouped into similar categories and placed in separate files.
 We can now also introduce the concept of asserts.
 An assert is a statement that must be true and fails otherwise.
+We can use asserts to verify things such as checking if elements on the page exist or checking if the current url is correct.
+Each test case should have at least one assert statement.

 Please read the Unittest Tutorial and Asserts tutorial above.
 It explains how to implement the unittest framework into your test cases and how to structure your code around it.